-The president of the University is the chief executive officer, appointed by and reporting to the Board of Control, and is ultimately responsible for all aspects of Michigan Tech.
+The president of the University is the chief executive officer, appointed by and reporting to the Board of Trustees, and is ultimately responsible for all aspects of Michigan Tech.

 The Print Shop is a full-service, on-campus facility providing custom copy and print services to the University community, including color and black-and-white copies, press and bindery services, and, of course, printing, from business cards and letterhead to booklets and posters.